Status

 Compliance and enforcement

-EPA’s compliance and enforcement approach involves a mix of advice, encouragement and deterrence to motivate action.
+EPA’s compliance and enforcement approach involves a mix of advice, requirement and deterrence to motivate action.
 EPA takes an escalating approach to enforcement.
 This means we respond more harshly if a business is resistant, evasive or fails to account for its risks.

 Notices

 Notices are a formal record that EPA has required a duty holder take action to remedy a risk of harm.
-Veolia is currently subject to several notices.

 Further details for each notice are listed in the timeline below.